Panama Metro: Development

-Line 2 was formally opened on 25 April 2019.
+Line 2 was formally opened on April 25, 2019.

-On 16 March 2023, a branch of Line 2, known as El Ramal, connecting Corredor Sur and Aeropuerto was opened.
+On March 16, 2023, a branch of Line 2, known as El Ramal, connecting Corredor Sur and Tocumen International Airport, Aeropuerto, was opened.
 There are no through trains to Aeropuerto, the trains start at Corredor Sur.

+The final cost of Line 2, including the branch to Tocumen International Airport, is about US$2.13 billion.